JackyChong611/PortfolioProjects/README.md

 # PortfolioProjects
-💬 Twitter Sentiment Analysis with NLP
+## 🧠 Twitter Sentiment Analysis with Natural Language Processing
-Project Goal:
-Build and evaluate sentiment classifiers on Twitter data using SemEval 2017 Task 4A, classifying tweets as positive, neutral, or negative.
-This project compares traditional machine learning models with deep learning architectures using both static and contextual word embeddings.
+This project implements and compares six sentiment classification models on the SemEval 2017 Task 4A dataset, which requires categorizing tweets into positive, neutral, or negative sentiments.
+The objective is to explore the performance trade-offs between traditional machine learning algorithms and modern deep learning architectures in a real-world social media context.

-Techniques Used:

-Preprocessing Twitter-specific text (mentions, hashtags, URLs)

-Text representation using TF-IDF, GloVe, BERT, and BERTweet

-Modeling with:

-SVM + GloVe
+🔍 Key Highlights
+Dataset: SemEval 2017 Task 4A – annotated Twitter data

+Preprocessing: Twitter-specific text cleaning (e.g., URL removal, hashtag parsing, mention normalization)

+Feature Engineering:

+TF-IDF (unigrams and bigrams)

-GaussianNB + GloVe
+Pre-trained GloVe embeddings

-MultinomialNB + TF-IDF
+Contextual embeddings from BERT and BERTweet

+Models Implemented:

+Support Vector Machine (SVM) with GloVe

+Gaussian Naive Bayes with GloVe

+Multinomial Naive Bayes with TF-IDF

-LSTM + GloVe
+Bidirectional LSTM with GloVe

-LSTM + BERT
+Bidirectional LSTM with BERT

-LSTM + BERTweet
+Bidirectional LSTM with BERTweet (Twitter-optimized RoBERTa)

-Evaluation using F1 Score, confusion matrices, and training time analysis
+Evaluation Metrics: Accuracy, macro-averaged F1 score, training time, and class-wise performance

-Experiments on the impact of stopword removal
+Experiments: Analysis of stopword removal effects on classifier performance

+This project demonstrates how domain-specific preprocessing, word representation, and model selection significantly affect sentiment analysis accuracy, especially when dealing with informal and noisy social media data.